New merch store is live. Stickers, patches, and pin-up art. Shop now

 Is Glock Gen 6 worth upgrading from Gen 5?

 For most Gen 5 owners, no. The Gen 5 is still an excellent pistol, and the Gen 6 upgrades, optics-ready standard, flat-faced trigger, undercut trigger guard, are not worth selling a working Gen 5 to replace.
-If you were about to buy a Gen 5 MOS at $649 anyway, the Gen 6 at $699 is the better deal because you get the ergonomic overhaul for $50.
+If you were about to buy a Gen 5 MOS anyway, compare current street prices against the Gen 6's $745 MSRP before deciding.
 If you already run a red dot on a Gen 5 MOS and like the Gen 5 trigger feel, stay put.
 The Gen 6 trigger is flatter but the pull is mushier than Gen 5.

 Are Glock Gen 5 holsters compatible with Gen 6?